Terms and conditions

 How we use your personal and business information

-We may use personal information collected from you to provide you with information and updates about our services and to improve our products and services.
-For example, but not limited to, we may store, collect, and analyse your website analytics data to aggregate this information and anonymously report benchmarking results to help compare GA4 data and performance.
+We may use the personal information we collect from you to provide you with information and updates about our services and to enhance our products and services.
+For example, but not limited to, we may store, collect, and analyse your website analytics data to aggregate this information and anonymously report benchmarking results, helping to compare GA4 data and performance.
 The aggregated anonymous data or benchmarks may be published on our website or marketing materials, such as social media or email marketing.

 How we contact you